COVID-19: NEED TO KNOW

 - It is recommended that clients register on the DOH website, but walk-ups may receive shots.

-- Bring vaccination card if you have one and photo ID.
+- Bring a vaccination card if you have one and a photo ID.

 - The events take place between 10 a.m. and 3 p.m. on Thursdays.

-- Directions: Enter the Midtown Site off St. Michael’s Dr., turn right at the T intersection, follow Campus Drive to the second drive on the left; enter the Garson Theater parking lot.
-The Public Safety Building (#2) is directly adjacent the Garson Theater.
+- Directions: Enter the Midtown Site off St. Michael’s Dr., turn right at the T intersection, follow Campus Drive to the second drive on the left, and enter the Garson Theater parking lot.
+The Public Safety Building (#2) is directly adjacent to the Garson Theater.

 - Masks required.

 Testing and early detection can help limit the consequences and spread of the virus.
 Residents and visitors should get tested regularly for COVID-19, regardless of vaccination status and symptoms, and when and if they have symptoms or know they have been exposed to someone with COVID-19.
 Find testing here: COVID-19 Screening & Testing Sites - New Mexico Department of Health (nmhealth.org).